knocknevis/hello-world/README.md

 Hello Git
-\nGit is very popular version control system
+Git is very popular version control system
+This is third line